-Quantum Optics, the union of quantum field theory and physical optics, undergoing a time of revolutionary change.
-In recent years, the subject of squeezing light has received a great deal of attention by several authors [1-10].
-These non-classical states of light (squeezed states) are characterized by a reduction of quantum fluctuations (noise) in one quadrature component of light below the vacuum level, or below that achievable in a coherent state, at the expense of increased fluctuations in the other component such that the product of these fluctuations still obeys the uncertainty relation.
-Squeezed light has potential applications in low-noise communications and precision measurements [11,12].
+${ m A}$ Non-degenerate Three-level lasers have been an interesting area of research over the years in light of its capability to produce radiations with various quantum properties [1-10] [29].
+The non-classical states of light (squeezed states) are characterized by a reduction of quantum fluctuations (noise) in one quadrature component of light below the vacuum level, or below that achievable in a coherent state, at the expense of increased fluctuations in the other component such that the product of these fluctuations still obeys the uncertainty relation.
+Squeezed light has potential applications in low-noise communications and precision measurements [11, 12].
 A parametric oscillator has been considered as an important source of squeezed light.
 It is one of the most interesting and well characterized optical devices in quantum optics.
-In a cascade three-level laser, three level atoms in a cascade configuration are injected into a cavity coupled to a thermal reservoir via a single-port mirror.
-When a three-level
+In a cascade three-level laser, three level atoms in a cascade configuration are injected into a cavity coupled to a thermal reservoir via a single-port.
+When a three-level atom in a cascade configuration makes a

-Negasa Belay, Department of Physics, Jimma University, P. O. Box 378, Jimma, Ethiopia.
-E-mail: negib120@gmail.com, ORCID ID: https://orcid.org/0000-0002-9232-3514
+Negasa Belay\, Department of Physics, Jimma University, P. O. Box 378, Jimma, Ethiopia.
+Email: negib120@gmail.com, ORCID ID: 0000-0002-9232-3514